Eduard Hauser (general): Biography

 In late 1941, Hauser, with the rank of oberst (colonel), was given command of 25th Panzer Regiment, 7th Panzer Division.
 This too was serving on the Eastern Front but by now the winter had set in.
 Casualties and mechanical attrition were high across the division; at one stage, Hauser's regiment had only five tanks in operation and most personnel were fighting as infantry.
 During this period he was awarded the Knight's Cross of the Iron Cross.
 In May 1942, the division was withdrawn to France for recuperation and refit.

 On 1 September 1943, Hauser was appointed to command of the 13th Panzer Division, taking over from Hellmut von der Chevallerie who had been wounded.
-The division had been heavily engaged in fighting in the Ukraine, leading a breakout when it, along with the 336th Infantry Division and the 15th Luftwaffe Field Division, became encircled by Soviet forces.
+The division had been heavily engaged in fighting in Ukraine, leading a breakout when it, along with the 336th Infantry Division and the 15th Luftwaffe Field Division, became encircled by Soviet forces.
 Hauser led the division in further fighting in the sector until being wounded in late December 1943.
 He had been promoted generalmajor earlier that month.

 While recovering from his wounds, Hauser was awarded the Knight's Cross of the Iron Cross with Oak Leaves for his service with the 13th Panzer Division.
 Promoted to generalleutnant, he returned to the Eastern Front as commander of what was designated Division.
 Stab 605 z.b.V.
 (Special Purposes Divisional Staff 605), informally known Kampfgruppe Hauser, in June 1944.
 Part of 4th Army, this operated in the East Prussia sector until April 1945.

 After the war, Hauser returned to Bavaria and settled in the town of Garmisch.